 - Demonstrate the HELP position.

-- Capsize the kayak, swim it and the paddle to shore, and empty water from the kayak with assistance, if needed.
+- Capsize the kayak, swim it, paddle to shore, and empty water from the kayak with assistance, if needed.

 - As a solo paddler, use a properly equipped kayak to demonstrate the following: